insidewhy/action-body-fields/readme.md

 # Body fields

-An action to display key value pairs in a pull requets body.
+An action to display key value pairs in a pull request body.
 Values are added in such a way that they can be updated as they change.

 ## Installation